Bone and Joint Consult

 To give your joints good Support, the best thing you can do is build up the strength to support muscles.
 Adding even the little amount of strength can make a world of difference in your overall joint health.
 A physical therapist or certified trainer can suggest you what to include in your routine and how to do them.

 Stronger abs and back muscles help you to maintain balance, which means you’re less likely to fall or get injured.
 To achieve this we can add core-strengthening exercises to our routine by utilizing abdominal, back and hip training.
 Pilates and yoga are low-impact workouts.
 They target core muscles and also build whole-body strength.

 - Keep Your Bones Strong:

 Strong bones are vital to joint health.
 Calcium and vitamin D can help ensure your body is getting the key nutrients that it needs.
 Dairy products are the best sources of calcium, but if you have trouble digesting dairy, other options include green, leafy vegetables like broccoli and kale.
 If you don’t get enough calcium from food, you may consider adding supplements to your diet.

-Moderate and mild Exercise keeps your Bone Healthy and happy.
+Moderate and mild Exercise keeps your Bone and Joints Healthy and happy.